Hager706/Ivolve_Training/linux-labs/lab5/README.md

 # SSH Key Configuration Lab

-A guide to setting up passwordless SSH access between a macOS host and an Ubuntu VM using public-key authentication.

 ## Objective
-Configure SSH to connect to an Ubuntu VM using `ssh ivolve` without specifying:
-- Username
-- IP Address
-- Key file
-- Password/Passphrase
+Generate public and private SSH keys on macOS and configure passwordless SSH access to an Ubuntu VM.
+Set up a shortcut command (`ssh ivolve`) to connect without specifying the username, IP, or key.

 ## Configuration Steps